Members

 215-898-8741

 I grew up in Queens, NY and went to Brown University from 2013-2017, graduating with a BS in Neuroscience.
 Early in my undergraduate career, I became interested in neuroscience and started volunteering in labs in my spare time.
 I was very curious about the neural mechanisms behind our daily experiences as humans and was in awe throughout my training.
-More recently, I have become interested in the functional role of the basal ganglia and its associated neuromodulatory systems in decision making, particularly in regulating the transitions between exploitative and explorative behavioral states.
+During my PhD in the Fuccillo lab, I studied roles of striatal neuromodulation in decision-making, particularly in regulating transitions between exploitative and explorative states.
+I also examined roles of the anterior and posterior dorsomedial striatum in value-based decision-making.
+I successfully defended my dissertation in June 2025, and will transition to a post-doctoral position in Isaac Chen's lab at UPenn in January 2026.

 Sarah Ferrigno